Val Thorens Ski Holidays

-Situated at 2300m, Val Thorens, France is the highest ski resort in Europe.
-Subsequently, it enjoys an enviable snow record especially late in the season making Val Thorens a great choice for spring skiing.
+Situated at 2300m, Val Thorens is the highest ski resort in Europe.
+Subsequently, it enjoys an enviable snow record, especially late in the season, making it a great choice for Spring skiing.
 Forming part of the Three Valleys ski area, there is plenty of terrain to suit all abilities.
+For those reasons alone, it is one of the most popular skiing resorts with Brits, with thousands flocking to Val Thorens for a ski holiday every year.

 As a purpose-built resort, all amenities are conveniently located and a large proportion of the accommodation offers ski in, ski out or doorstep skiing.
 The resort centre is compact and car restricted giving it a village feel with a cosmopolitan buzz and dynamic nightlife.

 Skiing in Val Thorens

-Ski weekends in Val Thorens are wonderful for beginners due to the excellent nursery slopes at the foot of the resort with moving carpet lifts (you don't need a lift pass to use).
+A ski weekend in Val Thorens is perfect for beginners due to the excellent nursery slopes at the foot of the resort with moving carpet lifts (you don't need a lift pass to use).
 There are enough greens and plenty of easy blues to progress to and a gentle descent allows you to ski back to resort.

-The fourth valley of Orelle also has good intermediate runs.
+The fourth valley of Orelle also has good intermediate runs, and most of the Three Valleys is a skiing mecca for intermediate skiers.
 Advanced skiers may find the number of truly challenging blacks a little limited but the Cime de Caron offers some of the most difficult terrain in the area.
 Off-piste opportunities are excellent and the high altitude ensures good powder conditions for longer than elsewhere.

 The majority of Val Thorens’ local slopes are made up of intermediate terrain.
 Excellent blues and reds can be found from the Peclet glacier and lead down to the resort of Les Menuires.
 A fast and efficient lift system links Val Thorens to neighbouring Three Valley’s resorts including Meribel and Courchevel, so the skiing opportunities really are endless.